IT21 - Lump Sum Payments (Redundancy/Retirement)

 - the retraining is completed within 6 months of the termination of employment.

+Additional relief based on the difference between the basic plus the increased exemption and SCSB may also be claimed.
 This relief generally benefits those with high earnings and long service.
-It is a relief given for each year of service equal to 1/15th of the average annual pay for the last 3 years of service (36 months) to date of leaving less any tax-free lump sum entitlement from the pension scheme.
+SCSB is calculated by multiplying 1/15th of the average annual pay for the last 3 years of service (36 months) to date of leaving by the number of complete years service, less any tax-free lump sum entitlement from the pension scheme.

 The formula for calculating the SCSB is: